xenondevs/Docs/docs/invui/index.md

     InvUI uses `inventory-access` for multi-version support.
 If you depend on the `invui` module, you'll automatically get all available `inventory-access` revisions.
-    If your plugin does not have multi-version support or you only need versions, you can either exclude the related `inventory-access` revisions or instead depend on the `invui-core` module which does not have any transitive dependencies on any `inventory-access` revisions.
+    If your plugin does not have multi-version support or you only need certain versions, you can either exclude the related `inventory-access` revisions or instead depend on the `invui-core` module which does not have transitive dependencies on any `inventory-access` revisions.

     ```xml